-I would highly recommend SMART Ways of Learning Spanish to students of foreign languages in general and of Spanish in particular at any level of proficiency, and to teachers of foreign languages interested in helping their own students discover SMART Ways of Learning a foreign language.~ Dr Julio Gimenez, Head of the Westminster Professional Language Centre, University of Westminster
+I would highly recommend SMART Ways of Learning Spanish to students of foreign languages in general and of Spanish in particular at any level of proficiency, and to teachers of foreign languages interested in helping their own students discover SMART Ways of Learning a foreign language.~ Dr Julio Giménez, Westminster Centre for Teaching Innovation, University of Westminster

 ~ I highly recommend this book because it is very practical and useful.
 It is very well addressed to language teachers and students.
 This book made me aware, one more time, about the importance of giving the students strategies for learning.
 I completely agree that learning by doing is crucial.
 This book summarises a list of good practices for teaching learning strategies to students in a very simple, affordable and successful way. ~ María José Gonzálvez, Spanish Language Teacher, Instituto Cervantes London